HCarlb/FinancePriceCalculator/README.md

 # FinancePriceCalculator

-A tool to calculate part prices through undelying prices using a multilevel `Bill of Material`.
+A tool to calculate part prices through underlying prices using a multilevel `Bill of Material`.
 Runs on `Microsoft Windows` machines and requires at least `.NetFramework 4.7.2` to be installed.